pstimpel/ConstantLoad/README.md

 ## Improvements compared to GreatScotts original version

 * better handling of the rotary encoder
 * the original project was a little bit dangerous.
 If the Arduino boots or resets during probing, the mosfet was fully open for about 2 seconds.
-A 10k resistor solved this
+A 10k resistor from PWM pin to ground solved this
 * the glas fuse was replaced by a polyfuse, 3A
 * added temperature control using a 1wire DS18B20 sensor.
 Includes shutdown of the whole device if temperature alarm was triggered
-* added software based over current protection in source code
+* added software based over current protection and over power protection in source code
 * switched to INA219 sensor for measuring voltage and current, makes voltage divider and ACS712 obsolete.
 This sensor can handle up to 26V and 3.2A
 * Added a 3d printed case to the repository.